-- As this is an infant school, in the early stages teachers and parents/guardians meet almost on a daily basis. - If a parent wishes to see a teacher about a particular concern he or she may make an appointment. - There are formal parent/teacher meetings annually for each class. - Written reports are given at the end of each school year. - The school sends home notes in bags, messages on the school website app as well as texts and emails to inform/ remind parents of events, times etc. - For regular news and updates visit the school website at stvincentdepaulinfantschool.ie and download the app.
+- As this is an infant school, in the early stages teachers and parents/guardians meet almost on a daily basis. - If a parent wishes to see a teacher about a particular concern he or she may make an appointment. - There are formal parent/teacher meetings annually for each class. - Written reports are given at the end of each school year. - The school sends home notes with the children to inform/remind parents of events, times etc. - For regular news and updates visit the school blog, vdpinfantsblog.com.